Categories

 Drive-throughs are a thing of the past.
 Literally.
 The first drive-through, opened in 1921 and was aptly located at The Pig Stand (1).
 They were a revolutionary new way to eat fast food, faster and born out of the buzz of the motorcar which was rolling out across America.
 The car became a ubiquitous part of modern industrial society and so the drive-through became a natural passenger.
 Although more present than ever a century later, cars are now understood for their harmful impact on the seen and the unseen.
 The location of the proposed McDonald’s already exceeds three World Health Organisation limits for air pollution (2) and the pavements are commonly littered with cars, blocking the walkway for people in the community.
 The truth is, we need fewer cars and we need transport systems that allow us to make the culture shift needed to get there.
 The idea of proposing a drive-through business in this climate is outdated, ill-conceived and not in the interests of Stirchley.

-McDonald’s aggressive marketing campaigns deliberately target the time-poor and cash-strapped and by sportswashing through financial investment in sports clubs and events they ensure multiple generations of kids grow up recognising the golden arches from their footy bibs.
+McDonald’s, by sportswashing through financial investment in sports clubs and events, ensure multiple generations of kids grow up recognising the golden arches from their footy bibs.
 In this proposal, they want to paint them on our street too (6).
 From a corporate standpoint they want us and our children to continue buying these burgers so their tenants (the franchise owners) can continue to pay the board.
 Or put more brazenly by the first McDonald’s CEO Harry Sonneborn, “We are not technically in the food business.
 We are in the real estate business.
 The only reason we sell fifteen-cent hamburgers is because they are the greatest producer of revenue, from which our tenants can pay us our rent.”
 Burgers are certainly not so cheap these days, but this is often still the big argument put forward by the small pro-McDonald’s group.
 “McDonald’s cheapness is good for ‘working class’ people.”
 But in reality because of lobbying and corporate control by global players like McDonald’s we have had stagnant wage growth and greater casualisation through zero hour contracts.
 The solution to people being poor isn’t cheap food – it’s affordable housing, secure jobs and increased wages.

 At SCD we’re calling for the rejection of all aggressive landlordism in Stirchley in the form of franchises or buy-to-let developers.
 We’re calling on the council and city planners to wholly reject this proposal and any others that attempt to take our transport systems backwards and our local pollution levels skywards.
 Instead, this land should be used for a community-led development in the form of much needed social housing, or other community assets such as the ones we’ve lost and are still losing.
 We must reject the false idea that endless capitalist growth is a good thing and that it’s OK for some to get rich whilst the rest of us get heart disease and asthma.